Applied-Machine-Learning-Lab/LinRec/README.md

 please ensure that CUDA or cudatoolkit version is 9.2 or later.
 This requires NVIDIA driver version >= 396.26 (for Linux) or >= 397.44 (for Windows10).

-Then you may substitute the 'Layers' file in Recbole.
-Also, other special configuration files are included.
-Just replace them in RecBole.
+Then, you may substitute the 'Layers' file in Recbole.
+Also, other special configuration files (e.g., ml-1m.yaml) are included.
+Just replace them in RecBole (recBole/properties/dataset).
 Now, You can run the run.py

-You can follow the instruction of RecBole for another operation.
+You can follow the instructions of RecBole for another operation.